PETERFEAYEZ-PERO/Hands-on-budget-Fully-professional-DC-Power-supply/README.md

 # Contents:

 1- The main identity and features
-2- Why DIY, not buy a new ready one?
+2- Why DIY, not buy a new, ready-made one?
 3- list of materials and cost
 4- The System Architecture flow
 5- The main system Parameters